hardenia-ji/human_activity_and_recognition/README.md

 Removal of Overlapping Data and Combining Features:

-Remove the first few rows of each window that may overlap with the last few rows of the previous window to avoid using overlapping data in the creation of lagged features.
-Combine the original features and lagged features into a single feature vector for each window.
+Remove the first few rows of each window that may overlap with the last few rows of the previous window to avoid using overlapping data in the creation of lagged features.Combine the original features and lagged features into a single feature vector for each window.

 Training Machine Learning Models: